MikkelDA/COBY/README.md

 # Coarse-grained System Builder (COBY)

-The program as well as document and a tutorial is avialable on the [GitHub](https://github.com/MikkelDA/COBY).
+The program as well as documentation and a tutorial is avialable on the [GitHub](https://github.com/MikkelDA/COBY).

 COBY is a Python-based software for building flat membranes in coarse-grained resolution.
 It handles asymmetric membranes, phase-separated systems, multiple bilayers, protein insertion, solvation and flooding with one or multiple solute molecules of choice.